MarkReddy87/project-1---mindfullness/README.md

 ## Code Validation
 [W3C](https://validator.w3.org/)

 <p>I used the W3C code validator to test each of my pages and my stylesheet.
 I got a lot of errors the first time around.
 I used many unnecessary line breaks which were replaced with padding, I also had to replace ID selectors which I used multiple times with class selectors and I was missing some closing tags for section elements.
-Though it was quite jarring at first seeing the amount of mistakes I made, the validator clearly outlined where I went wrong and allowed me to pinpoint the missing / broken code quickly and suggest solutions to the problems.</p>
+Though it was quite jarring at first seeing the amount of mistakes I made, the validator clearly outlined where I went wrong and allowed me to pinpoint the missing / broken code quickly and suggest solutions to the problems.
+After fixing all the errors I repeated the process for all the files in my project and they all passed with no errors.</p>

 * The first step is to copy the entire content of the files you wish to test.
 * Then head over to the W3C validator site.
 * Click the tab that is lebelled "Validate by direct input"
 * Then paste the contents of your file into the text box and click the check button to see your results.

-## Test Cases (user story with screenshot)

 ## Fixed Bugs
 <p>There were a few bugs that came up during the course of this project.</p>